Elliot-TS/Modified-WSU-Khepera-Simulator/README.md

 # Modified-WSU-Khepera-Simulator
 A slightly modified version of the WSU Khepera Robot Simulator with custom controllers that implement the first four vehicles in Braitenburg's Vehicles.
+The original WSU Khepera Robot Simulator was created by John C. Gallagher, Steven Perretta, and Duane Bolick and was released under the Q Public License.
+The original copyright can be found in the "manual" folder in the "ksim_manuel_7.3.pdf" file.
+Used by permission.

 # Installation and Running